Food Focus: Water

 Balance can be hard to find.
 Seems so simple but we convince ourselves that we need to keep working and we don’t have time to exercise or we worked so hard today that we deserve to take ourselves out for dinner.
 We veg out at the TV or in front of the computer but we haven’t emptied out our head.
 We keep filling it up with stuff we don’t need.

 Where do we start?
-Try a simple 10 minute meditation in the morning and then in the middle of your day.
 Sit at your desk, feet flat on the floor uncrossed, hands open in your lap and close your eyes, drop your jaw and just pay attention to your breath.
 Try this for 2-5 minutes at first then add a minute per day.
+Try a simple 10 minute meditation in the morning and then in the middle of your day.

 How to Balance Giving and Receiving